penni831-eng/Eye-of-true-OSINT/README.md

 # Eye-of-true-OSINT
-Eye of ture is an osint tool, maked on Python programming language.
+Eye of true is an osint tool, maked on Python programming language.